Riveria Case Study

-North Karelia municipal education and training consortium (PKKY) is an organization providing qualified vocational education in North Karelia, Finland.
-PKKY is committed in developing vocational expertise for the benefit of North Karelia, taking both the working life and the individuals into consideration.
+North Karelia municipal education and training consortium (Riveria) is an organization providing qualified vocational education in North Karelia, Finland.
+Riveria is committed in developing vocational expertise for the benefit of North Karelia, taking both the working life and the individuals into consideration.

 Lately, a phenomenon-based learning has started to raise a lot of global discussion.
 The ideology of the phenomenon-based learning is to bring learning and teaching closer to practice, rather than focusing on single, disconnected subjects that do not relate to everyday life or to each other, at all.